cybrown/plugme/Readme.md

   * Components creation can be asynchronous
   * Contains simple values for configuration purpose
   * Components are not tied to file system (different from requirejs)
+  * Build with typescript (not mandatory)

+## Notes
+"Introspection" (using .toString on a function and infer dependencies from arguments name) is not supported, since it does not support minification.

+Typescript is not mandatory to use this library.

+If you are familiar with requirejs, set is like define, and get is like require.

+## Future

+    * Add a scope concept (inject values depending on the current session, request etc...).
+    * Create multiple set methods, for values, factories, services and providers.

 ## LICENCE
 (The MIT License)